GodelTech/GodelTech.Microservices.Core/README.md

     }
 ```

-It's easy to see that contracts mimics signature of `Startup.cs` class.
+It's easy to see that contracts mimics signature of typical `Startup` class.
 Main purpose of initializer is encapsulation of ASP.NET Core application pipeline configuration.
-E.g. aspect of pipeline (REST API, HTTPS, Static Files and etc) is configured by dedicated initializer.
-As result complex unmaintainable `Startup.cs` file is splitted into number of initializers which are sequentially executed by subclass of `MicroserviceStartup`.
+E.g. each aspect of pipeline (REST API, HTTPS, Static Files and etc) is configured by dedicated initializer.
+As result complex unmaintainable `Startup` class is splitted into number of initializers which are sequentially executed by subclass of `MicroserviceStartup`.
 In order to save few lines of code during initializer development `MicroserviceInitializerBase` class can be used.

 `MicroserviceStartup` is recommended base class for `Startup` class.
-In comparison to ordinary `Startup.cs` file just few differences:
+In comparison to ordinary `Startup` this class just few differences:

-1. It accepts `IConfiguration` as constructor parameter and stored in property named `Configuration`.
+1. It accepts `IConfiguration` as constructor parameter and stores it in property named `Configuration`.
 2. Abstract method `CreateInitializers` must be created by child classes.
 This method is responsible for initializer chain creation.
 3. Virtual methods `Configure()` and `ConfigureServices()` are defined.
 4. `Configure()` and `ConfigureServices()` invoke corresponding methods of initializers to configure ASP.NET Core application.